lixiangyun/RESFCONF_doc_ZH_CN/README.md

    The following terms are defined in [RFC6241]:

-   o  candidate configuration datastore
+   -  candidate configuration datastore

-   o  configuration data
+   -  configuration data

-   o  datastore
+   -  datastore

-   o  configuration datastore
+   -  configuration datastore

-   o  running configuration datastore
+   -  running configuration datastore

-   o  startup configuration datastore
+   -  startup configuration datastore

-   o  state data
+   -  state data

-   o  user
+   -  user

 #### 1.1.2.
 HTTP

    The following terms are defined in [RFC3986]:

-   o  fragment
+   -  fragment

-   o  path
+   -  path

-   o  query
+   -  query

    The following terms are defined in [RFC7230]:

-   o  header field
+   -  header field

-   o  message-body
+   -  message-body

-   o  request-line
+   -  request-line

-   o  request URI
+   -  request URI

-   o  status-line
+   -  status-line

    The following terms are defined in [RFC7231]:

-   o  method
+   -  method

-   o  request
+   -  request

-   o  resource
+   -  resource

    The following term is defined in [RFC7232]:

-   o  entity-tag
+   -  entity-tag

 #### 1.1.3.
 YANG

    The following terms are defined in [RFC7950]:

-   o  action
+   -  action

-   o  container
+   -  container

-   o  data node
+   -  data node

-   o  key leaf
+   -  key leaf

-   o  leaf
+   -  leaf

-   o  leaf-list
+   -  leaf-list

-   o  list
+   -  list

-   o  mandatory node
+   -  mandatory node

-   o  ordered-by user
+   -  ordered-by user

-   o  presence container
+   -  presence container

-   o  RPC operation
+   -  RPC operation

-   o  top-level data node
+   -  top-level data node

 #### 1.1.4.
 NETCONF Notifications

    The following term is defined in [RFC5277]:

-   o  notification replay
+   -  notification replay

 1.1.5.
 Terms

    The following terms are used within this document:

-   o  API resource: the resource that models the RESTCONF root resource
-      and the sub-resources to access YANG-defined content.
+   -  API resource: the resource that models the RESTCONF root resource and the sub-resources to access YANG-defined content.
 It is defined with the YANG data template named "yang-api" in the "ietf-restconf" module.

-   o  client: a RESTCONF client.
+   -  client: a RESTCONF client.

-   o  data resource: a resource that models a YANG data node.
-It is
-      defined with YANG data definition statements.
+   -  data resource: a resource that models a YANG data node.
+It is defined with YANG data definition statements.

-   o  datastore resource: the resource that models a programmatic
-      interface using NETCONF datastore concepts.
+   -  datastore resource: the resource that models a programmatic interface using NETCONF datastore concepts.
 By default, RESTCONF methods access a unified view of the underlying datastore implementation on the server.
 It is defined as a sub-resource within the API resource.

-   o  edit operation: a RESTCONF operation on a data resource using
-      either a POST, PUT, PATCH, or DELETE method.
-This is not the same as the NETCONF edit operation (i.e., one of the values for the "nc:operation" attribute: "create", "replace", "merge", "delete",
+   -  edit operation: a RESTCONF operation on a data resource using either a POST, PUT, PATCH, or DELETE method.
+This is not the same as the NETCONF edit operation (i.e., one of the values for the "nc:operation" attribute: "create", "replace", "merge", "delete", or "remove").
-      or "remove").

-   o  event stream resource: a resource that represents an SSE
-      (Server-Sent Events) event stream.
+   -  event stream resource: a resource that represents an SSE (Server-Sent Events) event stream.
 The content consists of text using the media type "text/event-stream", as defined by the SSE specification [W3C.REC-eventsource-20150203].
-Event stream
-      contents are described in Section 3.8.
+Event stream contents are described in Section 3.8.

-   o  media type: HTTP uses Internet media types [RFC2046] in the
-      "Content-Type" and "Accept" header fields in order to provide open and extensible data typing and type negotiation.
+   -  media type: HTTP uses Internet media types [RFC2046] in the "Content-Type" and "Accept" header fields in order to provide open and extensible data typing and type negotiation.

-   o  NETCONF client: a client that implements the NETCONF protocol.
+   -  NETCONF client: a client that implements the NETCONF protocol.
       Called "client" in [RFC6241].

-   o  NETCONF server: a server that implements the NETCONF protocol.
+   -  NETCONF server: a server that implements the NETCONF protocol.
       Called "server" in [RFC6241].

-   o  operation: the conceptual RESTCONF operation for a message,
-      derived from the HTTP method, request URI, header fields, and message-body.
+   -  operation: the conceptual RESTCONF operation for a message, derived from the HTTP method, request URI, header fields, and message-body.

-   o  operation resource: a resource that models a data-model-specific
-      operation that is in turn defined with a YANG "rpc" or "action" statement.
+   -  operation resource: a resource that models a data-model-specific operation that is in turn defined with a YANG "rpc" or "action" statement.
 It is invoked with the POST method.

-   o  patch: a PATCH method on the target datastore or data resource.
+   -  patch: a PATCH method on the target datastore or data resource.
       The media type of the message-body content will identify the patch type in use.

-   o  plain patch: a specific media type for use with the PATCH method;
+   -  plain patch: a specific media type for use with the PATCH method;
       see Section 4.6.1.
 It can be used for simple "merge" edit operations.
 It is specified by a request Content-Type of "application/yang-data+xml" or "application/yang-data+json".

-   o  query parameter: a parameter (and its value, if any), encoded
-      within the query component of the request URI.
+   -  query parameter: a parameter (and its value, if any), encoded within the query component of the request URI.

-   o  resource type: one of the RESTCONF resource classes defined in
+   -  resource type: one of the RESTCONF resource classes defined in this document.
-      this document.
 One of "api", "datastore", "data", "operation", "schema", or "event stream".

-   o  RESTCONF capability: an optional RESTCONF protocol feature that is
-      advertised by a particular server if the feature is supported on that server.
+   -  RESTCONF capability: an optional RESTCONF protocol feature that is advertised by a particular server if the feature is supported on that server.
 The feature is identified by an IANA-registered NETCONF Capability URI and advertised with an entry in the "capability" leaf-list defined in Section 9.3.

-   o  RESTCONF client: a client that implements the RESTCONF protocol.
+   -  RESTCONF client: a client that implements the RESTCONF protocol.

-   o  RESTCONF server: a server that implements the RESTCONF protocol.
+   -  RESTCONF server: a server that implements the RESTCONF protocol.

-   o  retrieval request: a request using the GET or HEAD methods.
+   -  retrieval request: a request using the GET or HEAD methods.

-   o  schema resource: a resource that is used by the client to retrieve
-      a YANG schema with the GET method.
+   -  schema resource: a resource that is used by the client to retrieve a YANG schema with the GET method.
 It has a representation with the media type "application/yang".

-   o  server: a RESTCONF server.
+   -  server: a RESTCONF server.

-   o  "stream" list: the set of data resource instances that describe
-      the event stream resources available from the server.
+   -  "stream" list: the set of data resource instances that describe the event stream resources available from the server.
 This information is defined in the "ietf-restconf-monitoring" module as the "stream" list.
 It can be retrieved using the target resource